dgroenewoud/AUG-MAGMA/README.md

 When using our approach, we ask that you reference our publication as well:

 # Background
-We provide an Rscript to execute gene scoring and gene-set analysis with MAGMA with the specific aim of comparing between a baseline SNV-to-gene mapping (that is, a minimal SNV-to-gene mapping) and an augmented SNV-to-gene mapping (that is, a SNV-to-gene mapping that is built on-top-of a baseline SNV-to-gene mapping).
+We provide an Rscript (current version: AUG-MAGMA-V1.01.R) to execute gene scoring and gene-set analysis with MAGMA with the specific aim of comparing between a baseline
-For each mapping, MAGMA (a popular gene-set analysis tool for GWAS data: https://doi.org/10.1371/journal.pcbi.1004219) is used to calculate gene scores based on
-SNV-level associations (from GWAS summary statistics) amongst SNVs mapped to each gene.
+SNV-to-gene mapping (that is, a minimal SNV-to-gene mapping) and an augmented SNV-to-gene mapping (that is, a SNV-to-gene mapping that is built on-top-of a baseline SNV-to- gene mapping).
+For each mapping, MAGMA (a popular gene-set analysis tool for GWAS data: https://doi.org/10.1371/journal.pcbi.1004219) is used to calculate gene scores based on SNV-level associations (from GWAS summary statistics) amongst SNVs mapped to each gene.
 These gene scores are then fed into a competitive gene-set analysis to identify collections of genes that are enriched for phenotype association.
 Gene scores and gene-set scores can be compared between both mappings to evaluate the benefits of augmentation.
 To limit spurious discoveries, we control for non-specific effects with matched, random augmentation (see publication for details).